 Students may be excluded from field trips for disciplinary reasons.

 Parents are not allowed to ride on the school bus to and from destinations.

+Students whose parents decline the opportunity to participate in a class field trip will be assigned to another class and will receive instruction with guidance from the classroom teacher.

 PARTIES